lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 ```

 Once the deployment completes, you can find the website URL in the bash console.
 You can also find it in the CloudFormation console by checking the output in stack **cm-accuracy-eval-RootStack**.
-Navigate to the CloudFormation service in the AWS console to monitor the deployment process.

 Use the username/password set up earlier in the GroundTruth private team stage to log in to the website.
 ![CloudFormation stack output](static/cloudformation-stack-output.png)